LMS-Community/slimserver/HTML/README.txt

-These are HTML 'skins' for Squeezebox Server.
+These are HTML 'skins' for Logitech Media Server.

 They are written using Template Toolkit - http://www.template-toolkit.org/

 ---------

 Classic:
-	Owner: SlimDevices
+	Owner: Logitech Inc.
-	Description: This is the previous Official skin for Squeezebox Server
+	Description: This is the previous Official skin for Logitech Media Server

 Default:
-	Owner: SlimDevices
+	Owner: Logitech Inc.
-	Description: This is the Official skin for Squeezebox Server
+	Description: This is the Official skin for Logitech Media Server

 EN:
-	Owner: SlimDevices
+	Owner: Logitech Inc.
 	Description: Base template elements and generic fallback HTML for other skins.

 Previously available skins (Fishbone, Handheld, Nokia770, ScreenReader, Touch)